PathNotFound404/cosc-40943-team-06-USPTO/docs/Requirements/vision-and-scope.md

 - _Any environmental constraints: mobile, outdoors, noisy, gloved hands, poor connectivity?_
 - _Which platforms are in use today, and which are planned?_
 - _What other applications are in use, and does yours have to integrate with them?]_

+Malachi, working in a weekly cycle: download the week's release, process/visualize, write, publish.
+No mobile, outdoor, or connectivity constraints.
+This is just desktop work.
+Current platform: a 2022 MacBook Air, 24GB RAM, 2TB SSD, no discrete GPU.
+He will possibly upgrade his laptop at some point.
+He'd be open to Windows eventually but does not need it now.
+No integration with other applications is required.

 ### 3.3 Alternatives and Competition